openid/connect/openid-4-vc-security-and-trust-1_0.md

       typically achieved by enforcing Holder Binding and trusting the Issuer to issue Credentials only to the End-Users they are about (see below).
-    * Integrity of Interaction: When interacting with a Holder, the Verifier can trust that it receives whatever data this Holder wants to release, not forged data from a third party.
+    * Integrity of Interaction: When interacting with a Wallet, the Verifier can trust that it receives whatever data this Holder wants to release, not forged data from a third party.
 If there is an existing session between the Verifier and the Holder, the